 Joe Hellebrand is a member of the Command Staff of the Brevard County Sheriff’s Office.
 He is the former Chief of Police of the Canaveral Port Authority Police Department and former Deputy Chief of the Melbourne (Florida) Police Department where he had 30 years of service.
 Chief Hellebrand has served in a variety of positions to include Patrol Officer, Field Training Officer, Canine Officer, SWAT Officer and Team Leader, Sergeant, Lieutenant, Emergency Services Team Commander, District Commander, Commander, and Deputy Chief of Police.
 Chief Hellebrand has a Bachelor’s Degree in Public Administration and a Master’s Degree in Criminal Justice and has completed over 4,000 hours of law enforcement training.
 He is a graduate of the 197th Session of the FBI National Academy, the FBI Law Enforcement Executive Development Seminar, and the Florida Criminal Justice Executive Institute.
 Chief Hellebrand is a founding member of the Florida Law Enforcement Data Sharing Consortium and is largely responsible for bringing Florida’s Space Coast police agencies into the post-9/11 information sharing effort.
 He is currently the Chairman of the Consortium having served as its Vice Chair for several years.
 In 2013 Chief Hellebrand was elected by his peers to the National Executive Board of the FBI National Academy Associates and will ascend through the chairs to National President in 2021.
 He is also an instructor for the Police Standards and Training Commission and has taught Criminal Justice and Law Enforcement related classes at the College level and at the Police Academy.

-Carl Metzger is an Associate Director of Safety and Security at the University of Central Florida Police Department, holding the rank of Deputy Chief.
+Carl Metzger is the Chief of Police of the University of Central Florida Police Department.
 He received his Bachelor of Science Degree in Finance from the University of Florida and his Master’s Degree in Criminal Justice from the University of Central Florida.
-Deputy Chief Metzger also completed the DEA’s Narcotics Commanders’ Course in Quantico, Virginia, and is a graduate of the Southern Police Institute’s 39th Command Officers Development Course.
-Deputy Chief Metzger began his career at the Orlando Police Department in January 1989 and worked numerous assignments, ultimately retiring with the rank of Deputy Chief.
-Deputy Chief Metzger’s final assignment with the Orlando Police Department was Patrol Services Bureau Commander, where he was responsible for nearly 400 sworn police officers and employees, five police substations and a service area of approximately 110 square miles.
-Upon his retirement from the Orlando Police Department after serving for 26 years, Deputy Chief Metzger was hired by the University of Central Florida Police Department as a Deputy Chief.
-Currently, Deputy Chief Metzger is the Operations Bureau Commander and is responsible for the Patrol Division, Criminal Investigation Division, Special Investigations Unit, K-9 Unit, Intelligence Unit, Fleet, and the Victim Services Unit.
-Deputy Chief Metzger is a member of the Central Florida Criminal Justice Association, the Florida Police Chief’s Association, the International Association of Campus Law Enforcement Administrators (IACLEA) and the International Association of Chiefs of Police (IACP).
+Chief Metzger also completed the DEA’s Narcotics Commanders’ Course in Quantico, Virginia, and is a graduate of the Southern Police Institute’s 39th Command Officers Development Course.
+Chief Metzger began his career at the Orlando Police Department in January 1989 and worked numerous assignments, ultimately retiring with the rank of Deputy Chief.
+His final assignment with the Orlando Police Department was Patrol Services Bureau Commander, where he was responsible for nearly 400 sworn police officers and employees, five police substations and a service area of approximately 110 square miles.
+Upon his retirement from the Orlando Police Department after serving for 26 years, he was hired by the University of Central Florida Police Department as Deputy Chief and served as Operations Bureau Commander with responsibility for the Patrol Division, Criminal Investigation Division, Special Investigations Unit, K-9 Unit, Intelligence Unit, Fleet, and the Victim Services Unit.
+He was named Chief of Police of the University of Central Florida Police Department in June, 2018.
+Chief Metzger is a member of the Central Florida Criminal Justice Association, the Florida Police Chief’s Association, the International Association of Campus Law Enforcement Administrators (IACLEA) and the International Association of Chiefs of Police (IACP).